A Decomposition Analysis of Diffusion Over a Large Network: Inference on the Relational Diffusion

-The next set of conditions are regularity conditions used to deal with the estimation error of the MLE $\hat \gamma$.
+The next set of conditions are regularity conditions used to deal with the estimation error of the MLE $\hat \gamma$ and the quasi-MLE $\hat \gamma_{-S}$.
 Define

-The quantities $H_0(\gamma) $ and $H_{0,S}(\gamma_{-S})$ are the ``hessians'' of population MLE objective functions.
-The following conditions are similar to conditions used in the literature of MLE or MLE under misspecification. \begin{assumption} (i) The parameter spaces $\Gamma$ for $\gamma_0$ is compact.
+The quantities $H_0(\gamma) $ and $H_{0,S}(\gamma_{-S})$ are the ``hessians'' of population MLE and quasi-MLE objective functions conditional on $X$.
+The following conditions are similar to conditions used in the literature of MLE or MLE under misspecification. \begin{assumption} For each $S \subset \mathbb{S}$, the following conditions are satisfied.